Instructor in-flight refueling specialists train Airmen for FAFB critical mission set

 |0

-This work, Instructor in-flight refueling specialists train Airmen for FAFB critical mission set [Image 6 of 6], by A1C Megan Delaine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Instructor in-flight refueling specialists train Airmen for FAFB critical mission set, by A1C Megan Delaine, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT